gt-epl/HarvestContainers/Docs/03_setup_workload.md

 This document assumes we have a Kubernetes (K8s) cluster running on Cloudlab.
 We will setup all the Primary & Secondary containers along with their associated input data.

-If SSH aliases are set up, then the below helper script should install and configure the workloads:
+If SSH aliases are set up, then the below helper script will install and configure the workloads.
+It should be run on the clabcl1 node:

 **Automated Helper Script:** [../TestFramework/Experiments/setup_workload.sh](../TestFramework/Experiments/setup_workload.sh)